rackerlabs/docs-cloud-networks/api-docs/api-reference/methods/post-provision-ip-address-v2.0-ip-addresses.rst

 A list of port_ids must be specified to provision the IP address on the specified ports.

-You can provision a shared IP with a specific IP address (Cloud Networks only).
+For Cloud Netowrks only, you can provision a shared IP with a specific IP address.
+To do this, you must specify a network ID in the request in addition to the specific IP that you want to provision.
+You cannot specify an IP to provision for either PublicNet or ServiceNet.

 .. note::